Nelli Dvalishvili

-Nelli Dvalishvili (Nelly Goginashvili) is a former competitive figure skater who represented the Soviet Union.
+Nelli Dvalishvili (Nelly Goginashvili) (born 16 January 1968) is a former competitive figure skater who represented the Soviet Union.
 She placed 4th at 1983 World Junior Championships, held in December 1982 in Sarajevo, Yugoslavia.
 After retiring from competition, she became a skating coach.
 She works now as a coach in Israel.

 Personal life

-Nelli Dvalishvili was born in 1968 in Georgia.
+Nelli Dvalishvili was born on 16 January 1968 in Georgia.
 She began skating at age five.